wavded/www/content/post/golang-deadlockish.md

 }
 ```

-We could never obtain a lock _❶_ because our `Broadcast` function was still using it to send out messages.
+We couldn't obtain a lock _❶_ because our `Broadcast` function was still using it to send out messages.

 # Finding the problem

-The bug behavior pointed to something in the backing service that was getting hung up, but how did we find out where?
+Initial investigations pointed to something in the backing service that was getting hung up, but how did we find out where?

 Thankfully, with the help of [go-deadlock](https://github.com/sasha-s/go-deadlock), a tool that tracks live mutex usage, we could see that this was occurring.
 The tool reports when a goroutine has had access to a mutex for 30 seconds or more[^2].
 The API mirrors the standard Go libraries making it an easy drop-in checker.
-The results pointed to the `Add` function waiting on the `Broadcast` function.
+The results pointed to the `Add` function waiting on the `Broadcast` function to release its lock.

 All of a sudden the client reports made total sense (especially when we found out they were dealing with network sluggishness).

-A member suffering from high latency joins the room (`Add`) with other members.
-As soon as they pulling an update (`Broadcast`), all the members start noticing slow updates.
-Members reload the application, with hopes that it will fix the problem, and try to rejoin (`Add`).
-However, they cannot because they are waiting for a (`Broadcast`) to finish slowed down by the high latency member.
+1. A member suffering from high latency joins the room (`Add`) with other members.
+2. As soon as they pulled an update (`Broadcast`), all the members start noticing slow updates.
+3. Members reload the application, with hopes that it will fix the problem, and try to rejoin (`Add`).
+4. However, they cannot because they are waiting for a (`Broadcast`) to finish because it has been slowed down by the high latency member.

 # The solution